nicguzz/to-do-app/README.md

 _Done:_

-Responsive
+- Responsive design is done
-Algo de animation
+- Some fixes in margin, padding
-Algunos fixes
+- Time format